Make no mistake. Wiki software is an excellent collaboration tool that allows you to find, share, and store your company information.

 - As anyone can make changes in your content, you can’t maintain consistency in your knowledge base

-- You can’t design a knowledge base around your customers’ expectations
+- You can’t design a knowledge base on your customers’ expectations

 - It’s not possible to separate public information from confidential information